fkoh111/dotfiles/README.md

-# dotfiles
+# dotfiles et al.

-A selection of dotfiles that I use across `*nix` machines.
+A selection of dotfiles (and OS settings) that I use across `*nix` machines.

 For setup: `./install.sh`

 For some context on folder structure, see **Context**.
 On those dots that are not OS agnostic, see: **!Agnostic**.
 For debating my (schizophrenic) self, see **FAQ**.

+> _Strictly speaking, the OS settings are only for OSX, but will not be invoked on Linux..._

 #### Context